Ladder99/DIME/README.md

 Each connector configuration allows for Lua script execution.
 The `init_script` property is executed on startup and is used to import additional .NET or Lua libraries.
 The `deinit_script` property is executed on shutdown.
 The `enter_script` and `exit_script` properties are executed before and after reading all items, respectively.
-Within each item script, the primary cache can be accessed using the `cache(path, defaultValue)` function call.
+Within each item script, the primary cache can be accessed using the `cache(path, defaultValue)`, `cache_ts(path, defaultValue)` function calls.
 The `path` refers to the item's unique path which is a combination of the connector's and item's name (e.g. `eipSource1/boolTag2`, `mqttSource1/ffe4Sensor`).
 Within the connector's execution context, the connector name can be omitted and replaced with a period, `./boolTag2`.
 A secondary cache can be accessed using the `get(key, defaultValue)` and `set(key, value)` function calls.
 This user-defined cache is scoped to the individual connector.